DreymaR/BigBagKbdTrixPKL/README.md

 	- The shiftStates layout entry is now in the [layouts] section of layout.ini, spaced out so entries have more room and are clearer.
 	- Since Space/Tab are used to delimit layout entries, there are now special '&Spc' and '&Tab' PowerString entries for them.
 	- Dead key abbreviations are now by code point instead of numbered, as in MSKLC.
 Example: The .klc entry 02c7@ is a caron DK; in EPKL it becomes @2c7.
+* EPKL v1.1.2: Multifunction Tap-or-Mod Extend with dead keys on tap.
+Janitor inactivity timer.
+	- Dead keys on Extend key tap.
+Examples: Tap {Extend, n} for parentheses with positioning. {Ext, z/Z} Undo/Redo. {Shift, Ext, letter} for kaomoji.
+	- Sticky Shift works to select Extend dead keys, and stays active.
+If you want the shift-P kaomoji tap {Shift, Ext} then P quickly.
+If not, wait.
+	- For InputRaw/Send/AHK/Blind/Unicode/DeadKey/PowerString entry prefixes, both the old %$*=~@& or →§αβ«Ð¶ (AltGr+Shift+ISABUDP) work now.
+	- Direct dead key entries in the format <#> = <entry> work too.
+If the char is an uppercase version, append a plus (<#>+).
+	- "Janitor" inactivity timeout setting (e.g., 2 s) to release any stuck modifiers.
+These can happen with advanced usage.
+* EPKL v1.1.3: The LayStack, separating & overriding layout settings.
+Bugfixes.
+More kaomoji.
+	- The downloadable release asset .zip file now contains all files needed to run EPKL.
+No Source/Other/Data nor .bat/.git. files.
+	- The Kaomoji dead key now outshines the Extend layer with a related entry for each shifted letter/symbol, e.g., d( ^◇^)b vs (b￣◇￣)b.
+	- An EPKL_Layouts_Default .ini file has been split off from EPKL_Settings.ini so the layout definitions have a file of their own.
+	- If present, an EPKL_Layouts_Override.ini file will take precedence.
+In the future, this may be generated by a GUI panel.
+	- Several mappings and settings common to most layouts are now in the Layouts_Default file.
+This includes the Extend modifier mapping.
+	- The LayStack [ mainLay, baseLay, LayOver, LayDef ] can be used for most mappings and layout info, including Extend and DeadKey overrides.
+	- Added Layout Type (eD or VK) and Other Mod (e.g., Sym) shortcuts to the Layouts.ini file.
+	- Added eD/VK Colemak Curl(DHm) only layouts.
+Used CurlM/DHm here, to support ortho boards.
+Ortho help images are on the TODO list.
+	- Fixed: DeadKey+Spc didn't release the base accent as it should.

 TODO: